Did you know that according to the AWS, the average age of welding operators are at 57?

 - Welding career paths are extensive, so opportunists have different areas of skills and expertise to choose from.

-- The annual national average salary of welding is $40,240.
+- The annual national average salary is $40,240.
 On average, welders get paid about $19.70 per hour and $40,970 per year.
 On the other hand, experienced welders with higher certifications or many years of practice can even earn up to $47,919.

 - The top 5 earning annual average salary states involve Alaska, Louisiana, Washington, Kentucky, and Massachusetts.
 On average, the ultimate earning yearly salary is $63,370 in Alaska with $48,220 securing the last place in Massachusetts.